irtika98/smart-biosensor/README.md

 # What next:

-The project is still ongoing and our next goal is to build a neural network, train it on the T/C intensity ratio vs concentration data and make it predict the concentration from T/C intensity ratio of the input image.
+The project isongoing and our next goal is to build a neural network, train it on the T/C intensity ratio vs concentration data and make it predict the concentration from T/C intensity ratio(obtained above) of the input image.
 Deploy the model to an app and make it do realtime predictions.